nest/nestml/doc/pynestml_toolchain/back.rst

 often of interest.
 Transformations, therefore, enable a DSL framework to adjust models to specific targets and generate efficient code.

-In the case of PyNestML, all transformations of neuron models are focused on the *equations* block, where, depending on the stated declarations, models are restructured and definitions transformed to a more efficient and easy to generate form.
+In the case of PyNESTML, all transformations of neuron models are focused on the *equations* block, where, depending on the stated declarations, models are restructured and definitions transformed to a more efficient and easy to generate form.
 The target simulation